Bolesław III Wrymouth: Organisation of state

 The nobles maintained their own army, which consisted of poor knights supported by peasants.
-They also are responsible for their armament.
-Among the equipment used by them was a wooden weapons (like spear), blunt weapons (like club), cutting weapons (like sword) and belching weapons (like crossbow, bow and arrow, sling), and the so-called protective equipment (shield, helmet, armor).
-These armies over time become larger than the princely one, the most notorious example from this was Sieciech.
-During the constant conflicts at the beginning of the 12th century, the nobles invoked the militia, particularly of endangered lands.
+They were responsible for purchasing their own armaments.
+Among the equipment used by them were: wooden weapons (e.g., spear), blunt weapons (e.g., club), cutting weapons (e.g., sword) and belching weapons (e.g., crossbow, bow and arrow, sling), and so-called protective equipment (shield, helmet, armor).
+These armies over time become larger than the princely one, the most notorious example being the Sieciech.
+During the constant conflicts at the beginning of the 12th century, the nobles mustered the militia, particularly of the endangered lands.
 The whole militia was divided into branches, which were given the names of their native districts (for example, the Kruszwiczan hordes).
-In the case of an armed conflict to a greater weapon are invoked independent branches composed by peasants (for example, during 1109).
+In the case of an armed conflict requiring a greater force, independent branches composed of peasants were mustered (for example, during 1109).

-In addition to the nobles (who were tied to the ruler and his court) and warriors the Polish society in Bolesław's times also consisted of free peasants and servants (attached to his place of residence).
-A distinct social group were the free people, the so-called guests (Latin: hospites) -who do not own property-, the warriors (Latin: milites gregarii) who had farms and are counted into the common people.
-At the end of the social scale are the slaves (brańcy of war, or their descendants).
-There are little difference between them and the free peasants, but their duty to their master was higher.
-Non-free population was also used for personal services or to work on the land in favor of the ruler.
+In addition to the nobles (who were tied to the ruler and his court) and warriors, the Polish society in Bolesław's times also consisted of free peasants and servants (attached to his place of residence).
+The free people consisted of the so-called guests (Latin: hospites), who did not own property, and the warriors (Latin: milites gregarii), who had farms and are counted among the common people.
+At the bottom end of the social scale were the slaves (brańcy of war, or their descendants).
+There was little difference between them and the free peasants, but their duty to their master was higher.
+Non-free population was also used for personal service or to work on the land for the benefit of the ruler.

 All aspects of life in the state were regulated by the ducal judge (Latin: ius ducale).
 He covered all the rights of the duke, in relation to the subjects or property, the enforcement of a variety of benefits, dues and ministries.
-The expanded state apparatus and the church maintained by benefits from the population producing material goods.
+The expanded state apparatus and the church maintained by benefits from the population, producing material goods.
 The main burden of the tax rests on the lowest social class: the peasantry (Latin: heredes, rustici ducis, possesores).
 Up to them to submit certain levies, tithes, and other forms of taxes like the podworowe (in the form of a cow, which consisted of the entire village), podymne (for every house), poradlne (for each piece of land), narzazu (for grazing pigs in the woods), the stacji or stanu (who allow the maintenance of the duke's court) and the posług komunikacyjnych, who regulated the transport ways in the country and was divided in three main taxes: przewód ("the cable"), powóz ("the carriage") and podwód ("the wagon").
-Other minor taxes involved hunting, military, guards (who had custody the gords), taxes on regalia and criminal penalties.
+Other minor taxes involved hunting, military, guards (who had custody of the guards), taxes on regalia and criminal penalties.
 In addition, subjects were required to repair roads, bridges, construction and maintenance of castles.